-SAINTS research focuses on the lifelong safety assurance of increasingly autonomous systems in dynamic and uncertain contexts, building on methodologies and concepts in disciplines spanning AI, safety science, philosophy, law, sociology and health sciences.
-Research within SAINTS addresses the following two research themes:
+SAINTS research focuses on the lifelong safety assurance of increasingly autonomous AI systems in dynamic and uncertain contexts, building on methodologies and concepts in disciplines spanning computer science, philosophy, law, sociology and health sciences.
+Our research addresses the following two overarching research themes:

-- Safety of increasingly autonomous AI systems: the need to address the implications of increasing transfers of decision-making functions (autonomy) from humans to AI-enabled machines.
+• Safety of increasingly autonomous AI systems: Understanding and addressing the implications of transferring decisions from humans to AI-enabled systems.

 1. Safety of AI-enabled robotics